Synthesis/ray2get/README.md

 ## Requirements

-The script requires a Python 2.x environment installed on your machine (it was only tested in Python 2.7, and might not work with previous versions).
+The script requires a Python 2.x/3.x environment installed on your machine (it was tested with versions 2.7, 3.2 and 3.4).

 ## Usage